joelibaceta/v-calc/README.md

 # v-calc
-A simple calculator written in V lang
+A simple calculator written in V lang in 200 lines